Why Dermatologist Dr. Michelle Henry Believes Medical Aesthetics Is on the Rise

 - A wider age range: Not only is it becoming less gendered, but it's also becoming less based on age.
-“I had a lovely 82-year-old woman who years ago would have been told, ‘oh you just need a facelift—we have nothing for you,’” Dr. Henry says.
+"I had a lovely woman over 65 years of age who years ago would have been told, ‘oh you just need a facelift—we have nothing for you,’” Dr. Henry says.
 “But she still has good skin quality, and we were able to get a fantastic result with injectable treatments.”

 - People of color: “Patients of color were maybe afraid of lasers in the past, but that trust level has improved and education has gotten better, and they know that there are products and treatments for them that they can now access,” Dr. Henry says.